Pokémon Go Legendary Pokémon have been hotly anticipated for some time, finally arrived a year after the game released.

 The datamine also revealed that these creatures have no capture rate at all, so perhaps that lends itself to the theory that Legendaries will automatically be caught after defeating them in a Legendary Raid?

 Want more Pokémon go tips and tricks?
-You can expect new Alolan Forms coming soon, as well as the current Legendary Pokémon Latios and Latias.
-May's Research quests have gone live, which are worth doing as you unlock Mew in Pokémon Go.
-We also have 2km, 5km and 10km Egg charts, region exclusives and Buddy distances pages to help you complete your Gen 3 Pokémon collection.
-You can also read up on the next Pokémon Go Fest and Safari Zone events, as well as the next Community Day and when it's happening - it's your best chance of catching new Shinies!
+Right now there's the Water Festival event, ushering in new Legendary Pokémon Kyogre and Shinies encounters.
+Elsewhere, we have 2km, 5km and 10km Egg charts, region exclusives and Buddy distances pages to help you complete your Gen 3 Pokémon collection.
+You can also read up on the next Pokémon Go Fest and Safari Zone events, as well as the next Community Day and when it's happening.

 We knew for some time that Legendaries were coming, but what's the story, and how did we get to this point?